gkjohnson/three-mesh-bvh/WEBGPU_API.md

 constructor(
 	bvh: ObjectBVH | Object3D | BufferGeometry | GeometryBVH | Array,
 	{
+		// WGSL type map for the interleaved per-vertex attribute
+		// buffer.
+Keys are geometry attribute names; values are WGSL
+		// type strings (e.g. `'vec3f'`, `'vec4f'`).
 		attributes = { position: 'vec4f' }: Record<string, string>,

+		// When true, a [MeshBVH](MeshBVH) is automatically built for any
-		autogenerateBvh = true: boolean,
+		// object that does not already have `geometry.boundsTree` set. autogenerateBvh = true: boolean,
 	}
 )